-In the 1920s, there was a rapid growth in bank credit and loans.
-Encouraged by the strength of the economy people felt the stock market was a one way bet.
+In the 1920s, there was a rapid growth in bank credit and loans in the US.
+Encouraged by the strength of the economy, people felt the stock market was a one-way bet.
 Some consumers borrowed to buy shares.
 Firms took out more loans for expansion.
 Because people became highly indebted, it meant they became more susceptible to a change in confidence.
 When that change of confidence came in 1929, those who had borrowed were particularly exposed and joined the rush to sell shares and try and redeem their debts.

 The 1920s saw great strides in production techniques, especially in industries like automobiles.
-The production line enable economies of scale and great increases in production.
-However, demand for buying expensive cars and consumer goods were struggling to keep up.
-Therefore, towards the end of the 1920s many firms were struggling to sell all their production.
+The production line enabled economies of scale and great increases in production.
+However, the demand for buying expensive cars and consumer goods were struggling to keep up.
+Therefore, towards the end of the 1920s, many firms were struggling to sell all their production.
 This caused some of the disappointing profit results which precipitated falls in share prices.

 Rapid growth in Real GDP during the 1920s, couldn’t be maintained